OrakomoRi/Severitium/README.md

 2. Add or update [script](https://github.com/OrakomoRi/Severitium/blob/main/release/severitium.user.js?raw=true) in Tampermonkey

+Keep in mind that when you first load or update the script, it takes some time for the interface to load.

 ## :rocket: Browser Compatibility

 Here's the list of browsers and their versions which support the code.
 On the other side for simple script using is needed Tampermonkey extension.